Cadasta/cadasta-docs/en/09-XLSForms.md

 #### Advanced Customization

 If you need to do more than simply edit a few existing fields, then advanced customization may be for you.

+Remember, when it comes to editing forms, only some fields that can be modified.

+Fields that can be modified:

+* Fields in white (all forms)
+* Darker colored fields (repeating forms only)

+Fields that **cannot** be modified:
+* Fields in gray cannot (all forms)
+* Fields in lighter colors (repeating forms only)

 ##### Data Entry Types {#data-types}